-Here are several museums that we visited during our time in Oaxaca.
+We visited the following museums during our time in Oaxaca.

-Museo de Arte Contempraneo de Oaxaca is in the building, Casa de Cortes at Alcala 202.
-There are permanent displays of five famous Oaxacan artists. including Rufino Tamayo, Francisco Gutierrez, Rodolfo Morales.
+Museo de Arte Contempraneo de Oaxaca (Contemporary Art Museum), is located inside Casa de Cortes at Alcala 202.
+This museum houses permanent displays of five famous Oaxacan artists including Rufino Tamayo, Francisco Gutierrez and Rodolfo Morales.

-Museo Regional de Oaxaca is in a green stone building next to to the Santo Domingo Church.
-Unfortunately this museum was under restoration when I visited the area.
+Museo Regional de Oaxaca is housed in a green stone building next to Santo Domingo Church.
+Unfortunately this museum was under restoration when I visited this part of the city.
 Normally it is open from 10am to 6pm Tuesday through Saturday, and 10am until 5pm on Sunday.
-Entry is 25 pesos but it is FREE on Sunday.
+Entry is free on Sundays.
 The museum contains excellent Mixtec treasure taken from Tomb number 7 at Monte Alban.
-I highly recommend seeing this museum after you have visited Monte Alban, Mitla, or Yagul instead of before.
-That way you will have some additional appreciation for these historical treasures.
+I highly recommend seeing this museum after you have visited Monte Alban, Mitla, or Yagul.
+That way you will have some additional appreciation and perspective about these historical treasures.